From Data to Decisions: Distributionally Robust Optimization is Optimal: Distributionally robust predictors and prescriptors are optimal

 \end{theorem} \proof{Proof.} The proof of this result parallels those of Theorems~\ref{thm:pred:feasibility} and~\ref{thm:presc:feasibility} but uses the strong LDP upper bound~\eqref{eq:sldp} in lieu of the weak upper bound~\eqref{eq:ldp_exponential_rates_ub}.
 Details are omitted for brevity. $\square$ \endproof

 We stress that the finite sample guarantees of Theorems~\ref{thm:pred:finite_sample} and \ref{thm:presc:finite_sample} as well as the strong optimality properties portrayed in Theorems~\ref{thm:optimality} and~\ref{thm:optimality_prescriptor} are independent of a particular dataset.
 They guarantee that $\hat c_r$ and $\hat x_r$ provide trustworthy predictions and prescriptions, respectively, {\em before} the data is revealed.
-In Section~\ref{sec:vod} we investigate what can be said about the quality of these data-driven solutions {\em after} the data is revealed.